Union Asbestos and Rubber Company (UNARCO)

 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

-The Union Asbestos and Rubber Company (UNARCO) made insulation products during the decades of heavy asbestos use in construction materials.
+The Union Asbestos and Rubber Company (UNARCO) made asbestos insulation products for many years.
 Although it stopped using asbestos decades ago, the harm caused to people exposed continues today.
 The company filed for bankruptcy early in the 1980s, and its reorganization included the formation of an asbestos trust to compensate victims of asbestos exposure.

 Wagoner, Oklahoma-based Unarco Industries LLC makes and sells shopping carts.
 This is a specialized market, but the company makes a wide range of carts and focuses on technology, roll cages for moving stock, and e-commerce.

 Unarco is one of the leading suppliers of this kind of equipment, and it is developing an international presence in the market.
 Unarco is owned by Berkshire Hathaway and is part of the Marmon Group.

 UNARCO used asbestos extensively in its insulation products.
 Asbestos was a typical component of insulation at that time because it was so effective at insulating against heat, fireproofing, and keeping refrigerated units cold.
 Asbestos was also easy to get, with mines around the world producing it at a low cost.

 It wasn’t until the 1970s that the federal government put restrictions in place to limit how and where asbestos could be used because of the overwhelming evidence that exposure to it could cause mesothelioma, lung cancer, and asbestosis.